Deodorant…a troubled start…

 Homemade deodorant AND happy armpits!

-This recipe is simple and all the ingredients are recognizable and safe.
+This homemade recipe is simple and all the ingredients are recognizable and safe.
 This is also a pretty frugal way to go about your arm-pit needs.

 Keep in mind that this is NOT an antiperspirant.
 But that’s a good thing.
 You need to sweat.
 It’s one of the ways your body naturally detoxes.
 Besides, antiperspirant just clogs your pores to keep the sweat from coming out… but your body will keep trying to detox.
 That’s why antiperspirant leaves those “pit stain” on your favorite shirt.
 It’s like your armpit threw up the chemical junk.
 Gross.